GSA/digitalgov.gov/content/posts/2012-07-13-next-in-our-mobile-webinar-series-mobile-first.md

   - MobileGov
   - National Institutes of Health
   - NIH
-  - U.S. Department of State
+  - US Department of State
 ---

 **[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/250-x-142-save-the-date-calendar.jpg" alt="Calendar with a date circled in red" >}}](https://sites.usa.gov/howtomobile/files/2012/06/savethedate.jpg)**You need resources, and we are here to help with an excellent new webinar series to jump start your agency’s [digital gov](http://twitter.com/Digital_Gov) efforts.